clap-rs/clap/README.md

 Parse command line argument by defining a struct.
 It combines [clap](https://crates.io/crates/clap) with custom derive.

-**This README is in flux for v0.2 that's not yet published.
-Please refere to https://crates.io/crates/structopt to have a README syncronised with crates.io version.**

 ## Documentation

 Find it on [Docs.rs](https://docs.rs/structopt).
 You can also check the [examples](https://github.com/TeXitoi/structopt/tree/master/examples) and the [changelog](https://github.com/TeXitoi/structopt/blob/master/CHANGELOG.md).